Generalized $b$-symbol weights of Linear Codes and $b$-symbol MDS Codes

-When we study the $b$-weights of linear codes and $b$-MDS codes, we found that $n\leq n_{1,b+1}$ for any $[n,k]$-linear $b$-MDS code over $\mathbb{F}_{q}$ if $b=k-1$ in Corollary~\ref{5.3c}.
-And MDS conjecture is that if $b=1$ then $n\leq n_{1,b+1}$ for any nontrivial $[n,k]$-linear $b$-MDS code over $\mathbb{F}_{q}$ except $q$ is even and $k=3$ or $k=q-1$.
-Hence it is bold to conjecture that $n\leq n_{1,b+1}$ for any $[n,k]$-linear $b$-MDS code over $\mathbb{F}_{q}$ except some special cases, for example $q$ is even and $k=3$ or $k=q-1$.
-Whether this conjecture is right or wrong, it is a lot works to prove or verify all the $b$-MDS codes.
-So we give a reduction theorem (Theorem~\ref{4.4}) guaranteeing that we only need to verify some special $b$-MDS codes instead of all the $b$-MDS codes.
+In 2018, Ding, Zhang and Ge \cite{DZ} established the Singleton-like bound for an $[n,k]$-linear code $C$, where $d_{b}(C)$ is the minimum $b$-symbol weight of $C$ defined in Section 2.
+Since no linear code exists that reaches this bound in \cite{DZ} when $b>k$, we give an improvement for the Singleton-like bound in Theorem \ref{pair monotonicity}, which is a small part of Singleton-like bound for generalized weight matrices of linear codes in Theorem \ref{GBW}.
+Linear codes meeting this bound are called $b$-symbol MDS codes in this paper (see Def.~\ref{bmds}).
+Then we show that the length of $b$-symbol MDS codes is as large as possible when $b\ge k$ in Example \ref{4.4}, which is different from MDS conjecture that the length of $1$-symbol MDS codes is less than or equal to $q+1$ or $q+2$ (some special cases).
+Let $n_{r,k}$ denote the number of all $r$-dimensional subspaces of a $k$-dimensional vector space.
+It is interesting that when we study the $b$-symbol weights of linear codes and $b$-symbol MDS codes, we found that the length $n\leq n_{1,b+1}$ for any $[n,k]$-linear $b$-symbol MDS code over $\mathbb{F}_{q}$ if $b=k-1$ in Corollary~\ref{5.3c}.
+And MDS conjecture is that if $b=1$ then $n\leq n_{1,b+1}$ for any nontrivial $[n,k]$-linear $b$-symbol MDS code over $\mathbb{F}_{q}$ except $q$ is even and $k=3$ or $k=q-1$.
+Hence it is bold to conjecture that for any $[n,k]$-linear $b$-symbol MDS code over $\mathbb{F}_{q}$ except some special cases, for example $q$ is even and $k=3$ or $k=q-1$.